Work packages

 Academic leaders: Henrik G. Smith (Lund University, LU), Johanna Alkan Olsson (LU)

-Partner leaders: Thomas Kröber (Arla Foods), Olle Eliasson (Kraftringen), Jessica Nordin (Södra Skogsägarna)
+Partner leaders: Ashley Marie Montcalm (Arla Foods), Olle Eliasson (Kraftringen), Sara Kralmark (Kraftringen), Jessica Nordin (Södra Skogsägarna)

-Participating researchers: Ulrika Palme (Chalmers), Ullrika Sahlin (LU), Thomas Sterner (GU), Ben Groom (University of Exeter), Daniele Silvestro (Fribourg/GU), Pål Börjesson (LU), Marie Stenseke (GU), Alexandre Antonelli (GU/Royal Botanical Gardens Kew),, William Sidemo Holm, Postdoc (LU), Carla Coelho, Postdoc (LU),
+Participating researchers: Ulrika Palme (Chalmers), Ullrika Sahlin (LU), Thomas Sterner (GU), Ben Groom (University of Exeter), Daniele Silvestro (Fribourg/GU), Pål Börjesson (LU), Marie Stenseke (GU), Alexandre Antonelli (GU/Royal Botanical Gardens Kew), William Sidemo Holm, (Postdoc LU), Carla Coelho, (Postdoc LU), Abigail Starkey (PhD LU), Carlos Jair Munoz (PhD LU)

 WP 1 will systematically map and evaluate available approaches (methods, metrics, and tools) that link decisions in industry and the financial system with impacts on biodiversity and ecosystem services/nature’s contribution to people, as well as evaluate how useful, transparent, relevant, and credible they are.
 In addition, WP1 will consider issues of limitations regarding systems understanding and data.
 The mapping will serve as a baseline for guidance for use, refinement of existing, and innovation of new approaches tailored to inform decision-making that directly and indirectly affects land-use change and management on consequences for biodiversity and ecosystem services.